Kirbyt97/readingresponse3/index.md

 Premium Podcasts:
 > These podcasts and networks seek to cultivate relationships with their audiences and create more “premium” experiences.
 While podcasts may be freely accessible in order to grow listenership, listeners are encouraged to support the content makers via direct donations or a subscription model.
 Panoply’s Andy Bowers noted that, in his experience, podcast listeners are among the most likely to convert into subscribers.
 Subscribers are given preferential treatment in terms of content, merchandise, access to events, etc. “The majority of people who join [Slate Plus] are podcast listeners.
 They get VIP tickets to live shows and come to meet the hosts.
 They’re their hardcore fans,” he said.

+### Podcasting Timeline
+> "This American Life" launches a spin-off called "Serial."
+Four weeks later, it is averaging one million downloads.